During our trip to Bowling Green, Kentucky, we visited the National Corvette Museum.

 The museum opened in 1994 but has recently had national attention after a 60-foot sinkhole at the museum on February 12th that damaged eight irreplaceable vehicles on display at the museum.

 The museum begins with a few corvettes and a short film about the history of the Corvette.

 The cars in the museum are drivable art.

-They are so beautiful and each have so much detail to appreciate.
+They are so beautiful and each has so much detail to appreciate.

 Zora Arkus-Duntov, who designed the Corvette, is even buried at the museum!
 The image above is the only Corvette he ever personally owned.